APA Accredited Doctoral Psychology Internship in Health Service Psychology*

 Administrative and Technical Support

-CCS has 11 administrative positions, one of which is an administrative program assistant that is designated as attached to the Training program.
-This individual provides the clerical support to the program by managing the administrative aspects of the program, keeping the website description of the program up to date, and sending correspondence to the State Board of Psychology regarding the annual registration of interns and documentation of the supervised training program.
+CCS has 12 administrative positions, one of which is an administrative program assistant that is designated to the Training Program.
+This individual provides support to the program by managing the administrative aspects of the program.
 Interns are primarily responsible for their own correspondence and professional presentations, however, the program assistant will provide consultation support to them during the internship year.
 All intern offices are equipped with a computer, monitor, and video camera.
 Technical concerns are managed by the Student Life Technology department and interns can submit a request for assistance directly to this office.

 We utilize the uniform psychology internship application (AAPI Online) developed by The Association of Postdoctoral and Psychology Internship Centers (APPIC).
 To locate the AAPI Online, visit the APPIC website.
 As a member of APPIC, we also participate in the computer matching process for the selection of our Psychology Interns.
 Find information on the APPIC National Matching Process and the details regarding registration procedures.